nrwl/nx/docs/shared/react-standalone-tutorial/react-standalone.md

 });
 ```

 Now if you look at the project details view, the outputs for the build target will say `{projectRoot}/build/myreactapp`.
-This feature ensures that Nx will always be caching the correct files.
+This feature ensures that Nx will always cache the correct files.

 You can also override the settings for inferred tasks by modifying the [`targetDefaults` in `nx.json`](/reference/nx-json#target-defaults) or setting a value in your [`project.json` file](/reference/project-configuration).
 Nx will merge the values from the inferred tasks with the values you define in `targetDefaults` and in your specific project's configuration.